larsrh/website/topics/crdt/06-time.md

 > However, we will see that this concept must be carefully reexamined when considering events in a distributed system.

 The analogy Lamport uses are clocks.
-When ordering events, us humans look at the time that these events happened – using a wristwatch or some other clock – and then compare the time.
+When ordering events, we humans look at the time that these events happened – using a wristwatch or some other clock – and then compare the time.
 For example, an event that happened on 1970-01-01 00:00:00 UTC is said to have happened _before_ another event that happened on 2038-01-19 03:14:08 UTC, because 1970-01-01 00:00:00 UTC < 2038-01-19 03:14:08 UTC.
 Timezone shenanigans aside, this is very convenient for human life because we can _always_ tell the ordering of two events.